mobile app bar

 Nov 13, 2015; Avondale, AZ, USA; NASCAR Sprint Cup Series driver Jeff Gordon during qualifying for the Quicken Loans Race For Heroes 500 at Phoenix International Raceway.
 Mandatory Credit: Jasen Vinlove-Imagn Images

 Jeff Gordon was done with professional racing at the end of the 2015 Cup Series season.
 Or so he thought at the time.
-The head injuries of his former teammate Dale Earnhardt Jr. forced him to play an extended cameo of eight races in the 2016 season.
+However, the head injuries sustained by his former teammate, Dale Earnhardt Jr., forced him to play an extended cameo of eight races in the 2016 season.
 This stint inadvertently led to him adding a prestigious piece of silverware to his cabinet… or rather, his wrist.

 Gordon was a part of Wayne Taylor Racing’s Rolex 24 Hours of Daytona team in 2017.
-He drove a Cadillac DPi-VR alongside Jordan Taylor, Ricky Taylor, and Max Angelelli.
-He was so eager about the race that he agreed to drive in it for free.
-The icon also followed a long-running tradition of allowing fans on the pit road before the race.
+He drove a Cadillac DPi-VR in the endurance event, teaming up with Jordan Taylor, Ricky Taylor, and Max Angelelli.

 Why Gordon values the Rolex 24 Hours at Daytona win highly

-What’s even more impressive than the watch is the fact that he stands tall in an extremely elite list of drivers who’ve won both the Daytona 500 and the Rolex 24 Hours at Daytona.
+With the victory, Gordon entered an elite list of drivers who’ve won both the Daytona 500 and the Rolex 24 Hours at Daytona.
 Only A.J.
-Foyt, Jamie McMurray, and Mario Andretti had achieved the feat before him.
-The honor left him reeling in adrenaline months after the race.
+Foyt, Jamie McMurray, and Mario Andretti have achieved the feat before him.
+The honor left him excited even months after the race.

-He told Racer magazine that even his friends who didn’t follow racing had got in touch to congratulate him.
-He was clearly overwhelmed with what he had done.
-“Of course, everybody wants to see the Rolex watch,” he quipped.
 “I went out and got it sized right away as soon as I got back to Charlotte.
-It was a fun experience walking in with that watch into a Rolex store.”
+It was a fun experience walking in with that watch into a Rolex store,” added the four-time Cup Series champion.

 Gordon had previously attempted the race in 2007 along with Wayne Taylor but failed to win.
 He acknowledged that he was the weakest link in the team back then.
-Fortunately, he was able to shoulder his responsibilities bravely and he ended up reaping huge rewards for the effort.
+He was able to shoulder his responsibilities better, and bravely, in the 2017 edition.
+And, while on the cusp of retirement, he ended up on the top rung of the podium at the famed endurance race.

 Post Edited By:Srijan Mandal